ValyrianTech/ComfyUI_with_Flux/README_short.md

     - If you use a network volume, all the files are copied to the network volume on the first run, so the next time you deploy a pod, you can change the template to the `ComfyUI without Flux.1 dev one-click` template.
 - **Fixed some issues with JupyterLab**
 - **Pre-installed a bunch of popular custom nodes**

-## Update 2024-09-03
-- Updated ComfyUI to latest version
-- Added Realism LoRa from XLabs-AI and VideoAditor
-- Custom LoRa for Valyrian Tech's virtual spokesperson (Trigger word: "GracePenelopeTargaryen")
-- Added JupyterLab for easy uploading of files

 ## Video
 [![demo video](https://github.com/ValyrianTech/ComfyUI_with_Flux/blob/main/video_screenshot.png?raw=true)](https://youtu.be/WojIAFte-5E)